Mobile Home Living

 The Palm Harbor manufactured home design has both a living room and a family room.
 Two of the bedrooms are located right off the front entrance while the master bedroom is in the back of the home with the family room.
 You can tuck the kiddos in at night and sit by the fireplace in the family room without fear of waking them up!
 Who doesn’t love a little ‘me’ time?

-Palm harbor manufactured home design-living room
+palm harbor manufactured home design-living room

-Palm harbor manufactured home design-fireplace in den
+palm harbor manufactured home design-fireplace in den

 Designer Kitchen Built for Double Duty